 -> f a

-f could be a regular expression RE from regex-applicative package, in that case count' n m re should work as (re){n,m} in a traditional regexp syntax.
+-> f [a]f could be a regular expression RE from regex-applicative package, in that case count' n m re should work as (re){n,m} in a traditional regexp syntax.
 In other words accept n to m occurrences of re.

 lambda> "a" =~ count' 2 3 (sym 'a')